Skip to main content

 3. The LLM defined in model_id is invoked via LangChain's init_chat_model().

-4. The LLM response is parsed into a JudgeResult Pydantic object.
+4. The response is parsed into a JudgeResult object.

-5. The decision (is_triggered, optional reasoning) determines the guardrail behavior.
+5. The is_triggered flag determines whether the guardrail fires.

 ComponentDescription